Andrewodwyer/City-Events-Blog/README.md

   - View the events you've created

 - 2. User Authentication
-  - Users can register, sign in and signout
+  - Users can register, sign in and sign out
   - Registered users have additional benefits: add events, comments and indicate attendance

 - 3. Create Events